We are going to talk about how computers represent images, and the image features that are important when we use them in a webpage.

 Image Formats: Understanding images

-The video above is really good and summarizes the important points: for a webpage, we care about the size of the image – which affects the time it takes to load the webpage, and whether the image format supports transparency or not.The size of the original images straight from a digital camera, a.k.a. raw images, is very large, so we usually compress them, i.e., we change their representation so they take less space.
+The video above is really good and summarizes the important points: for a webpage, we care about the size of the image – which affects the time it takes to load the webpage, and whether the image format supports transparency or not.The size of the original images straight from a digital camera, a.k.a. raw images, is very large, so we usually compress them, i.e., we change their representation so they take less memory space to store them or transmit them.
 An image with c columns and r rows has c x r pixels (a dot of color) so, if each pixel is stored in 1 byte, then an image takes about c x r bytes.

 When a browser asks a server for an image that is part of a webpage, the server transmits the compressed version of the image; our browser receives the compressed version, and reverses the process, i.e., it decompresses the image, changing the representation back to get that of the original raw image, which it then displays on the screen.
 The compression process is done so often that in reality, we seldom store or transmit raw images anymore, dealing only with compressed images; the raw images are restored for displaying them, though.
 Transmitting a raw image would require transmitting all its pixels as bytes (a byte is a combination of 8 zeros and ones), so an image of N pixels would require us to transmit N bytes; compression rates vary with the picture but a typical value is about 1/5th of the size, i.e., 1-2 bits/pixel instead of 8 bits/pixel.
 So we can compress a typical 100 kbyte image to about 20 kbytes, where a kilobyte means about 1,000 bytes.